 3. Kuilima Cove

 Kuilima Cove, also known as Turtle Beach is situated next to the Turtle Bay Beach Resort, a five-star luxury hotel complex on the North Shore of the island.

-If you’re looking for an incredible family-friendly beach in the north of Oahu where you have the opportunity to snorkel and see turtles then we can’t recommend Turtle Beach enough!
+If you’re looking to snorkel with sea turtles while in Oahu then we can’t recommend Turtle Beach enough!

 Parking for both the beach and Kuilima Cove is available for free at the Turtle Bay Beach Resort – although it can feel as though you’re trespassing on multiple occasions.

 While snorkelling gear, drinks and snacks are all available from the nearby beach hut.

 While the prices of food and rental equipment are high in comparison to the rest of the island, the facilities of the beach more than make up for it.